gh0stintheshe11/Rust-2D-Game-Engine/proposal.md

 | 12/16 | 7    | Final Deliverable |

 > [!IMPORTANT]
 > This project is started very early of the course (way before the project proposal), so the framework setup already covers many of the features and related functionalities of the engine.
-The rest of the development can be well managed and strictly followed the plan as proposed below.
+The rest of the development can be well managed and strictly followed the plan as proposed.